 Pre- and Post-Workshop Discussions

-Description: These discussions fulfill the current purpose of discussion sessions where those getting ready to teach or having recently taught come to discuss their workshop with the community.
+Description: These discussions fulfil the current purpose of discussion sessions where those getting ready to teach or having recently taught come to discuss their workshop with the community.
 These will now allow for greater number of participants by making use of the Zoom room breakout feature to have smaller discussions.
 There will be a minimum of two of these per week.
 Anyone who has gone through the ‘discussion host onboarding’ can host; we already have a few on the calendar.
 Keep reading for details on how to sign up to host.

 Themed Discussion Sessions